fhdsl/Intro_to_Git_and_GitHub/README.md

-# {Course Name}
+# Intro to Git and GitHub

 This course was created from [this GitHub template](https://github.com/jhudsl/OTTR_Template).

-You can see the rendered course material here: {Link to rendered bookdown and/or to the Leanpub.}
+You can see the rendered course material [here](https://hutchdatascience.org/Intro_to_Git_and_GitHub/index.html)

 If you would like to contribute to this course material, take a look at the [OTTR documentation](https://www.ottrproject.org/).

 ## About this course

-This course introduces {info on what this course introduces}

-## Learning Objectives

-This course will teach learners to:

-- {You can use https://www.bobpikegroup.com/trainer-blog/5-steps-to-writing-clear-and-measurable-learning-objectives to define some learning objectives here}
-- {More learning objectives}
+You will learn how to use Git, a version control system that is the primary means of doing reproducible and collaborative research.
+You will use Git from the command line to document the history of your code, create different versions of your code, and share your code with an audience via GitHub!

 ## Encountering problems?